 Remember, CTA buttons also serve as navigational aids, guiding visitors deeper into your website and shifting their attention to the content on which you want them to focus.
 If your CTAs are strategically placed, customers and prospects alike will be much more likely to subscribe, buy, sign up or carry out whatever action you are asking them to perform.

-When it comes to lead generation, call-to-action buttons are one of the most important aspects of your website.
+Call-to-Action buttons are one of the most important parts of your website.

 Take Advantage of Video Content